VegaL101/Network-security-project/README.md

 ##

 First we'll start with our routers.
-We click on our Site 1 router and head over to the cli tab.
-Here we be creating Subinterfaces for each of our VLANS and then assigning them a ip address.<br>
+We click on our router and head over to the cli tab.
+Here we create Subinterfaces for each of our VLANS and then assigning them a ip address.<br>

 Below we have created and assigned our interface for VLAN 10.
 We did this by typing in: